 The Department of Employment Affairs and Social Protection (DEASP) Free Travel Scheme is available to all persons aged 66 and over living permanently in the State.
-Some people under 66 may also qualify, such as carers in receipt of a Carer's Allowance and certain other persons in receipt of a Disability Allowance or Invalidity Pension.
+Some people under 66 may also qualify such as carers in receipt of a Carer's Allowance, certain other persons in receipt of a Disability Allowance or Invalidity Pension, and spouses/partners of those 66 and over.

-Free travel under the Free Travel Scheme is available on many transport services including bus, train, tram and some ferry services.
+Free travel under the Free Travel Scheme is available on most transport services including bus, train, tram and some ferry services.
 It is available on both PSO services and on a large number of commercial services.
 The DEASP spends in the region of €76m on the scheme each year.
 Funding for the scheme for PSO operators has remained stable since 2010 and has not responded to the significant increase in passenger journeys undertaken by Free Travel Scheme passengers and the significant growth in the population of those over 66 years of age.